Review-Corral/review-corral/README.md

 ### Auth

 Auth works by redirecting from Nrgok to `api/gh/local-auth`.
 The redirect is necessary so we can use one Nrgok domain for all of the tunneling.
+See the `[auth.external.github]` section in `./supabase/config.toml` for where this is configured.

 Make sure the Github App has the permission to read the user's email (Account Permission -> email address).
 If this isn't on it will silently fail (unless